AliElDani/TaskManager/TaskManager/Documentation/README.txt

 Software Requirerments

-The application should be able to create and assign tasks to users and give.
+The application should be able to create and assign tasks to users.
 Tasks should be be time tracked and give the users to ability to see the importance of tasks and their due dates.
 The application should be robust enough that it can be sectioned off for different groups of users to use (i.e. IT department, Networking Team, etc).
 Once a task has been created it should notify the users of their outstanding tasks.